Cooperative networks and Hodge-Shapley value: Reversible Markov chains and Poisson's equations on graphs

+Let $(X_t)_{t \in \N_0}$ denote the cooperative process valued in $\cV$.
+In general, cooperative evolution can be described as any stochastic process satisfying the condition $(X_t, X_{t+1}) \in \overline{\cE}$.
+However, to understand the connection between the average path integral \eqref{value2} and the Poisson's equation, we now focus on the processes whose governing law $\cP$ belongs to an important class in probability theory, known as the class of reversible Markov chains.

+A Markov chain $(X_t)_{t \in \N_0}$ is characterized by its transition probabilities (or rates) between two adjacent states $S$ and $T$, denoted by $p_{S,T}$, which is the probability of $X_{t+1} = T$ given $X_t = S$.
+A Markov chain on a graph $\cG$ is called reversible if there exists an edge weight $\la : \overline{\cE} \to \R_+$ such that the transition probabilities are defined by

-\eqref{MC2} represents a random walk on the graph.
-This includes the previous coalition process \eqref{MC} as a special case, for which $\la \equiv 1$ and $\cG$ is the coalition graph \eqref{oldG}.
+\eqref{MC2} describes a (biased) random walk on the graph, where the parameter $\lambda$ indicates the relative likelihood of the direction in which cooperation is likely to progress, thereby providing increased flexibility in modeling stochastic cooperative processes.
+This formulation includes the previous coalition formation process \eqref{MC} as a particular case, where $\lambda$ remains constant at 1 and $\mathcal{G}$ represents the coalition graph \eqref{oldG}.

-The Markov chain \eqref{MC2} is known to be {\em time-reversible}, which means that there exists a stationary distribution $\pi=(\pi_S)_{S \in \cV}$, satisfying $\pi_S p_{S,T} = \pi_T p_{T,S}$ for all $ S, T \in \cV$.
-One important implication of reversibility is that every loop and its inverse loop have the same probability of being realized, that is (see \citet{Ross2019}) \be p_{S,S_1} p_{S_1,S_2} \dots p_{S_{n-1},S_n} p_{S_n, S} =p_{S,S_n} p_{S_n,S_{n-1}} \dots p_{S_2,S_1} p_{S_1, S}, \ee which property turns out to be crucial for us to establish the following result.
+If a Markov chain is reversible, there exists a stationary distribution $\pi=(\pi_S)_{S \in \cV}$ such that $\pi_S p_{S,T} = \pi_T p_{T,S}$ for all $ S, T \in \cV$.
+Another implication of reversibility is that every loop and its inverse loop have the same probability of being realized, that is, \be p_{S,S_1} p_{S_1,S_2} \dots p_{S_{n-1},S_n} p_{S_n, S} =p_{S,S_n} p_{S_n,S_{n-1}} \dots p_{S_2,S_1} p_{S_1, S}. \ee We illustrate the importance of these properties in establishing the following result. \begin{theorem} Let the Markov chain \eqref{MC2} be defined on a connected graph $G$ with weight $\la$, and let $f_i \in \ell^2_\la(\cE)$.
+Then $\Phi_{f_i}$ in \eqref{value2} uniquely solves the Poisson's equation \be \mathrm{L}\Phi_{f_i} = \mathrm{d}^* f_i \ \ \text{with the initial condition } \ \Phi_{f_i} (O) = 0. \ee \end{theorem} \begin{proof} Fix $T \in \cV$ and let $\{T_1,...,T_n\}$ be the set of all states adjacent to $T$ (which is nonempty by the connectedness of $\cG$), and set $\La_T= \sum_{k=1}^n \la (T, T_k) > 0 $.